-At one point or another, all of us have had something happened in our life that made us spiral down into a world of despair.
+At one point or another, all of us have had something happen in our life that made us spiral down into a world of despair.
 In that dark place, it felt like we didn’t have the strength to dig ourselves out of our black hole.
 We felt pathetic, worthless, and perhaps even out of control.
 We were stuck.

 The choice is whether you can accept or resist the situation that has happened to you.

 Alternatively, you can choose to resist the situation.
 If you resist, you can feel angry that this situation has happened to you.
-Feelings of revenge, guilt, depression, jealously, or sadness may also appear.
+Feelings of revenge, guilt, depression, jealousy, or sadness may also appear.
 You feel like a victim.

-Being a victim comes with price, but it also comes with a payoff.
+Being a victim comes with a price, but it also comes with a payoff.
 If being a victim didn’t have a payoff, we would not do it.
 So, what’s the payoff?
 What’s the price?

 Payoff of Victim?

 - Sympathy – people feel bad for us.